Summer Quinoa Salad with Nectarine and Fresh Herbs

 • Olive Oil: A good extra virgin olive oil is best.

-• Vinegar: The recipe calls for white white vinegar but you could substitue red wine vinegar or apple cider vinegar.
+• Vinegar: The recipe calls for white vinegar but you could substitue red wine vinegar or apple cider vinegar.

 • Maple Syrup: You can substitute honey or agave syrup.